-ESMA, in cooperation with the European Supervisory Authority (European Banking Authority) and the European Supervisory Authority (European Insurance and Occupational Pensions Authority), shall develop by ... \, and update periodically, guidelines for the assessment and the supervision of cross-selling practices indicating, in particular, situations in which cross-selling practices are not compliant with obligations in paragraph 1.
+ESMA, in cooperation with EBA and EIOPA, shall develop by ..., and update periodically, guidelines for the assessment and the supervision of cross-selling practices indicating, in particular, situations in which cross-selling practices are not compliant with obligations laid down in paragraph 1.

-8. Member States may, in exceptional cases, impose additional requirements on investment firms in respect of the matters covered by this Article.
+12. Member States may, in exceptional cases, impose additional requirements on investment firms in respect of the matters covered by this Article.
 Such requirements must be objectively justified and proportionate so as to address specific risks to investor protection or to market integrity which are of particular importance in the circumstances of the market structure of that Member State.